diku-dk/futhark-book/random-sampling.rst

 The use of Sobol numbers for estimating :math:`\pi` turns out to be about three times slower than using a uniform grid on a standard GPU.
-However, it converges towards :math:`\pi` equally well (with increasing :math:`N`) and is supperior for larger dimensions :cite:`futhark:fhpc18`.
+However, it converges towards :math:`\pi` equally well (with increasing :math:`N`) and is superior for larger dimensions :cite:`futhark:fhpc18`.
 In general, there are other good reasons to avoid uniform sampling in relation to Monte-Carlo methods.